This delicious Easy Instant Pot Chili is one of the first things you’ll want to make when you get an Instant Pot.

 Also, you can sauté the ground meat for your chili right in the Instant Pot.
 Talk about one pot cooking and easy clean up!

-Now besides the fact this instant pot chili is delicious, now you have another reason to buy an Instant Pot while you’re at Walmart stocking up on BUSH'S® Kidney Chili Beans and BUSH’S® Mild Pinto Chili Beans with your save $1 when you buy any two BUSH'S® Chili Beans coupon!
+Now besides the fact this instant pot chili is delicious, now you have another reason to buy an Instant Pot while you’re at Walmart stocking up on BUSH'S® Kidney Chili Beans and BUSH’S® Mild Pinto Chili Beans.

 More tips for making the best instant pot chili recipe

 For more veggie goodness, add extra carrots or try a cup of diced butternut squash.
 You can also substitute pureed butternut squash for the pumpkin, if you like.